 La piste de l'amitié is an extreme dirt track with a length of 110 km in the Mercantour, Maritime Alps, in the Franco-Italian border.
 The road is also known as Piste du Marguareïs.
 It’s certainly breathtaking and it has a fearsome reputation.
 It still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 Words can’t describe the road and pictures don’t do it justice.

 Col de la Bonette, at an elevation of 2,715 m.(8,907 ft.) above the sea level, is a high mountain pass in the French Alps, near the border with Italy.
-It's one of the top#50 highest mountain roads in Europe.
+It's one of the highest mountain roads of Europe.

 Route de Presles is a stunning mountain road located in the Isère department in southeastern France.
 The road is 7 km carved into the mountains.
 Words can’t describe the road and pictures don’t do it justice.
 It’s one of the most spectacular balcony roads in the country.
 You should be prepared to back up if you meet an oncoming vehicle.

 The Pic du Midi de Bigorre or simply Pic du Midi, at an elevation of 2,877 m (9,439 ft) above the sea level, is a high mountain pass in the French Pyrenees.
 It's famous for its astronomical observatory, the Observatoire du Pic du Midi de Bigorre (Pic du Midi Observatory), part of the Observatoire Midi-Pyrénées (Midi-Pyrénées Observatory).
-It's one of the top#50 highest mountain roads in Europe.
+It's one of the highest mountain roads of Europe.

 Col du Galibier is a high mountain pass at an elevation of 2.645 metres (8,678 ft) above the sea level, located in the southern region of the French Dauphiné Alps, on the border of Savoie/Hautes-Alpes departments.
 It’s one of the most impressive climbs in all of the French Alps.
 High peaks, glaciers and over two kilometres of vertical climbing from the northern side.
 It's one of the highest mountain passes of the Alps.